Updated June 27, 2023

 Difference Between Internal Audit vs External Audit

-An Auditor should comply with codes of ethics and should conduct an audit in accordance with the international standard on auditing or laws and regulation set up by the government body.
-Some of the important auditing principles as listed below in diagram.
+An Auditor should comply with codes of ethics and conduct an audit by the international standard on auditing or laws and regulations set up by the government body.
+Some of the important auditing principles as listed below in the diagram.

-General Audit is divided into two types on the basis of object –
+General Audit is divided into two types based on an object –

 - Internal Audit

 - External Audit

 Internal Audit examines the effectiveness of an organization’s internal controls, which is the accounting process.
 Internal auditors work for the organization as an internal employees.
 An objective of the internal auditor is to add value, improve organizational operations, and ensure that an organization complies with laws and regulations set by the government.
 Generally, internal auditors collect all required information on how the organization operates and use that information to show where it is doing well and where it can improve.